The Prophet of Islam and the Jews

 Does Islam Approve Terrorism?

-Absolutely not!
+Not!
 The human soul is sacred and highly protected in Islam.
-As discussed in the previous section, (Acceptance and Understanding) God created people into nations and tribes to deal with each other in kindness and that God’s criterion of differentiation among people is piety.
-Islam does not tolerate bloodshed, prejudice or discriminatory actions.
+As discussed in the previous section (Acceptance and Understanding), God created people into nations and tribes to deal with each other in kindness, and God’s criterion of differentiation among people is piety.
+Islam does not tolerate bloodshed, prejudice, or discriminatory actions.
 God tells us in the Holy Qur’an:

 What could be a stronger condemnation for the assassination of an individual than equating it with slaying all of mankind and a greater reward for saving a life than equating it with saving the lives of all people?
-The verse above can also be interpreted in terms of promoting safety in general health as well, as an extension of saving the human from death due to unsafe conditions, and for promoting environmentally healthy communities.
-The indiscriminate killing of people is prohibited in the Islamic faith irrespective of the mechanism.
+The verse above can also be interpreted in terms of promoting safety in general health, as an extension of saving humans from death due to unsafe conditions, and for promoting environmentally healthy communities.
+The indiscriminate killing of people is prohibited in the Islamic faith, irrespective of the mechanism.

 Prophet Muhammad is reported to have said:

-Whoever fights under assabiyah, erratic irrational banner of a buffs up (irrational) group or promotes such group, and died in that cause, he died as a disbeliever and whoever indiscriminately attacks my people killing the righteous and the wicked of them, sparing not (even) those with whom is a covenant (such as Jews and Christians “People of Book” or others) and not fulfilling the promises made with those who have been given a pledge of security; he belongs not to me and I belong not to him. -Muslim, Tradition # 3436
+Whoever fights under assabiyah, an erratic irrational banner of buffs up a band or promotes such group, and died in that cause he died as a disbeliever, and whoever indiscriminately attacks my people, killing the righteous and the wicked of them, sparing not (even) those with whom is a covenant (such as Jews and Christians “People of Book” or others) and not fulfilling the promises made with those who have been given a pledge of security; he belongs not to me and I belong not to him. -Muslim, Tradition # 3436

-Does the Islamic Faith order Muslims to Kill Westerners or Christians and Jews?
+Does the Islamic Faith order Muslims to Kill Westerners, Christians, and Jews?

 Of course not!
 This is a myth.
 Islam does not in any way approve of the killing of innocent people, whether they are Christians, Jews or of any faith or philosophy.
 Prophet Muhammad said:

-Whoever kills a person of the People of Covenant (such as Jews and Christian or people of others creeds or philosophy) with whom there is a covenant between them and Muslims, he or she will not enter Paradise. -Bukhari, Tradition # 2930
+Whoever kills a person of the People of Covenant (such as Jews and Christians or people of other creeds or philosophies) with whom there is a covenant between them and Muslims will not enter Paradise. -Bukhari, Tradition # 2930

-Let me shed some light surrounding this matter.
-The Battle of Badr was the first battle to take place between the Muslims and the Pagans.
-The battle took place during the first year after the Prophet migrated to Medina, 623 AD, escaping the torture and execution of the Muslims by the pagan Quraysh tribe of Mecca.
-In Medina, the Prophet joined his followers who were similarly driven out of Mecca leaving behind their families, homes, and belongings, much of which was confiscated by Quraysh.
+Let me shed some light on this matter.
+The Battle of Badr was the first battle between the Muslims and the Pagans.
+The battle took place during the first year after the Prophet migrated to Medina in 623 AD, escaping the torture and execution of the Muslims by the pagan Quraysh tribe of Mecca.
+In Medina, the Prophet joined his followers, who were similarly driven out of Mecca, leaving behind their families, homes, and belongings, much of which was confiscated by Quraysh.

 The Muslims learned about a caravan of goods belonging to Quraysh coming from Syria into Mecca.
 The Prophet and his companions decided to intercept the caravan and prevent it from reaching the Quraysh.
-He and three hundred of his people left the Medina only to intercept, not to enter into a battle of any kind.
+He and three hundred of his people left the Medina only to intercept, not to enter into any battle.
 In the meantime, the Meccans learned about the Muslim’s intention of intercepting the caravan, gathered themselves, and assembled an army of one thousand people to meet the Muslims.

-Meanwhile, Abu Sufyan, the leader of the caravan escaped the Muslims into safety.
+Meanwhile, Abu Sufyan, the caravan’s leader, escaped the Muslims safely.
 Quraysh with its mighty force refused to listen to some of its prominent leaders, such as Alwaleed ibn Al Mugheerah, to return to Mecca, but insisted to “meet the Muslims on the battlefield and destroy them.”

 It was here, where the Muslims were too few and not equipped for a war, that the Prophet said: “All those who die today will enter Paradise.”

-On the contrary, the Muslims and the Jews joined each other a few months earlier and formed an alliance to defend the city of Medina against the pagans.
-Furthermore, prior to this, Prophet Muhammad sent his followers to Abyssinia, escaping Quraysh’s execution and to be protected by its Christian King, Negus.
-Nine years before this battle and for many more years to come, the Muslims and Christians were allies.
+On the contrary, the Muslims and the Jews joined each other a few months earlier and allied to defend the city of Medina against the pagans.
+Furthermore, before this, Prophet Muhammad sent his followers to Abyssinia, escaping Quraysh’s execution and being protected by its Christian King, Negus.
+The Muslims and Christians were allies nine years before this battle and for many more years to come.
 This was and still is the policy of Islam regarding the People of the Book, Christians, and Jews.
 After all, the Islamic philosophy of martyrdom and entering paradise is no different than the concept of martyrdom in Christianity.
-This philosophy, too, cannot be interpreted as permission to kill Christians, Jews, Westerners or any human being.
+This philosophy, too, cannot be interpreted as permission to kill Christians, Jews, Westerners, or any human being.

 The Constitution of Medina

-The Constitution of Medina is a magnificent historical document, authored and dictated by Prophet Muhammad (p) as the law of a land inhabited by different ethnic groups and nationalities, including Muslims and Jews.
+The Constitution of Medina is a magnificent historical document authored and dictated by Prophet Muhammad (p) as the law of the land inhabited by different ethnic groups and nationalities, including Muslims and Jews.
 This manifestation established political rights, citizen obligations, freedom of belief, freedom of speech and trade, the sanctity of life, the prohibition of bloodshed and crime, and the laws of municipalities and justice.
-The document also secured and promoted cooperation and fraternity among all people of any creed, color, ethnicity, and lineage, and sets out the criterion of righteousness as the basis of distinction.
+The document also secured and promoted cooperation and fraternity among all people of any creed, color, ethnicity, and lineage and set out the criterion of righteousness as the basis of distinction.

-In the year 622 CE, Prophet Muhammad (p) migrated from Mecca to Medina, ending thirteen years of strife, calling the people of Quraysh (a major governing tribe in Mecca) to Islam, and escaping their latest plot to assassinate him.
-Here in the city of Medina, he already had many supporters; some of whom had migrated earlier from Mecca (the Emigrants) and others who received Islam and accepted it in Medina (the Helpers).
+In the year 622 CE, Prophet Muhammad (p) migrated from Mecca to Medina, ending thirteen years of strife, calling the people of Quraysh (a major governing tribe in Mecca) to Islam and escaping their latest plot to assassinate him.
+He already had many supporters here in Medina, some of whom had migrated earlier from Mecca (the Emigrants) and others who received Islam and accepted it in Medina (the Helpers).

 The city of Medina and its surrounding area was home to many Jewish and Arabian pagan tribes.
-Residing in the city were also people of different national origins including Romans, Persians, and Ethiopians.
+People of different national origins, including Romans, Persians, and Ethiopians, resided in the city.
 This community of multi-religious beliefs and nationalities was ruled by a new pluralistic law.

 During his first year in Medina, Prophet Muhammad (p) laid out the principles of a pluralistic constitution that ruled the city of Medina for the next decade and later extended to Arabia and the Islamic Empire.
 The new constitution established the unity and brotherhood between the Emigrants and the Helpers and instituted the rights and equality of every citizen before the law.

-Note: Similar to local city and county governments in the west today, the pre-Islamic tribal structure was that each tribe constituted a local autonomy.
-Each tribe had a leader that kept agreements with other tribes, and set and enforced the law in its own territory.
+Note: Similar to local city and county governments in the West today, the pre-Islamic tribal structure was that each tribe constituted a local autonomy.
+Each tribe had a leader who kept agreements with other tribes and set and enforced the law in its territory.

-Note also that all the parties to this document endorsed it, including the eleven Jewish tribes that were residents in the area.
-The text of this translation of the Constitution of Medina is copied as a whole from the book, Sunshine at Madinah, published by Islamic Publication International.
+Note also that all the parties to this document endorsed it, including the eleven Jewish tribes in the area.
+The text of this translation of the Constitution of Medina is copied from the book Sunshine at Madinah, published by Islamic Publication International.
 Also see Minhaj Alsaliheen, Page 777, and Albidayah wa Alnihayah, Volume 3, Page 177.

-The following is an English translation of the Constitution of Medina, as recorded by Ibn Hisham.
-No attempt is made to follow literally the layout of the original.
-On the contrary, we have, in places, deliberately departed from the original paragraphing and added numeral prefixes to the main paragraphs of the translation, for the purposes of easy reference and understanding: “The Messenger of God wrote documents (stipulating the relationship) between Immigrants and Helpers, in which he made peace with the Jews and pledged himself to them that they will be established in security regarding their religion, wealth and property.
-He pledged to honor certain rights for them and demanded that they fulfill certain obligations.”
+The following is an English translation of the Medina Constitution, as Ibn Hisham recorded.
+No attempt is made to follow the layout of the original.
+On the contrary, we have, in places, deliberately departed from the original paragraphing and added numeral prefixes to the main paragraphs of the translation for easy reference and understanding: “The Messenger of God wrote documents (stipulating the relationship) between Immigrants and Helpers, in which he made peace with the Jews and pledged himself to them that they will be established in security regarding their religion, wealth and property.
+He pledged to honor certain rights for them and sought that they fulfill certain obligations.”

 The Constitution of Medina reads:

 In the name of Allah the Compassionate the Most Merciful.
-This is a document dictated by Muhammad the Prophet (p) (governing the relations) between the believers and Muslims from Quraysh and Yathrib (Medina), and those who followed and joined them and strove with them.
+This is a document dictated by Muhammad the Prophet (p) (governing the relations) between the believers (Jews and Christians) and Muslims from Quraysh and Yathrib (Medina), and those who followed and joined them and strove with them.
 They are one nation, distinct from all nations.
-The Immigrants from Quraysh, according to their established customs are bound together and shall ransom their prisoners in the kindness and justice common among believers.
+The Immigrants from Quraysh, according to their established customs, are bound together and shall ransom their prisoners in the kindness and justice common among believers.

 2. The Banu ‘Amr ibn ‘Awf, the Banu an-Nabeet, and the Banu al-Aws (Jewish tribes) likewise.